Bust of George IV

 Designer / Maker

-Among other ormolu representations of George IV by Rundell, Bridge and Rundell are identical busts on pedestals, dated 1821, for example one at the Royal Pavilion, Brighton.
-There is a large equestrian group (private collection), and a standing figure on pedestal, dated 1822, formerly in the collection of George IV’s mistress Elizabeth, Marchioness of Conyngham (1768-1860), sold Christie’s, London, 19 November 1992, lot 114.
+Among other ormolu representations of George IV by Rundell, Bridge and Rundell are a large equestrian group (private collection), a bust on pedestal, dated 1821 (Royal Pavilion, Brighton) and a standing figure on pedestal, dated 1822, formerly in the collection of George IV’s mistress Elizabeth, Marchioness of Conyngham (1768-1860), sold Christie’s, London, 19 November 1992, lot 114.